Fiat Chrysler puts merger offer to Renault board

 ($1 = 0.8922 euros)

-Additional reporting by Pamela Barbaglia, Gilles Guillaume and Sudip Kar-Gupta; Editing by David Goodman and Georgina Prodhan
+Additional reporting by Pamela Barbaglia, Gilles Guillaume, Sudip Kar-Gupta and Edward Taylor; Editing by Georgina Prodhan and Mark Potter